A day in the life of...

 Geography

-French/Spanish - in mining we work on a global scale, so I regularly read reports in French as I work a lot in Québec
+French/Spanish - in mining we work on a global scale, so I regularly read reports in French as I work a lot in Québec.

-PhD Researcher
+Rioko Moscardini: PhD Researcher

 %20-%20Rioko%20Moscardini_HEIC.png)